-The Levoit LV600HH was the most powerful humidifier we tested, earning the top score of 9 out of 10 in this metric.
+The Levoit LV600HH was one of the most powerful humidifiers we tested, earning the top score of 9 out of 10 in this metric.
 It brought our testing room to the ideal 45% humidity in just half an hour, a feat that was only slightly bested by the PureGuardian H1250.
 It also reached the highest humidity level we recorded, a whopping 68%.
 To boot, it is one of the few models we tested that offers both warm and cool mist options.

 What really impressed us, however, was the accuracy of its humidistat.
-It also registered a humidity reading within 1-2 percentage points of our dedicated humidity sensor.
+It always registered a humidity reading within 1-2 percentage points of our dedicated humidity sensor.
 This means you can set the Levoit to your desired humidity and let it run completely unattended with no risk that you'll return home to water dripping off of the ceiling.
 A few other models have this feature, namely the PureGuardian H1250 and the Dyson AM10.
-The PureGuardian's humidistat is not quite as accurate, ranging plus or minus 5% in our testing.
+The PureGuardian's humidistat is not quite as accurate, ranging plus or minus 5% accuracy in our testing.
 The Dyson's humidistat is even more accurate than the Levoit's, constantly reading within 1% of our humidity meter.
-However, this extra accuracy comes at a very high cost of $500, which seems like quite a lot to make sure the humidity stays at exactly 45% instead of possibly jumping between 43% and 47%.
+However, this extra accuracy comes at a very high cost, which seems like quite a lot to make sure the humidity stays at exactly 45% instead of possibly jumping between 43% and 47%.